-At St John's we use a variety of methods to support children in preventing and understanding the consequences of bullying through class assemblies, Personal, Social, Health and Economic (PSHE) Education and Citizenship lessons, Spiritual, Moral, Social and Cultural (SMSC) Curriculum, the school Vision and Assembly Themes, Anti-bullying week and continued focus and E-Safety Day.
+At St John's we use a variety of methods to support children in preventing and understanding the consequences of bullying through class assemblies, PSHE and Citizenship lessons, SMSC Curriculum, the school Vision and Assembly Themes, Anti-bullying week and continued focus and E-Safety Day.
 Children are also consulted through in-school pupil questionnaires.

 The ethos and working philosophy of St John's means that all staff actively encourage children to have respect for each other and for other people's property.
 Good and kind/polite behaviour is regularly acknowledged and rewarded.
 Staff will regularly discuss bullying, this will inform children that we are serious about dealing with bullying and leads to open conversations and increased confidence in children to want to discuss bullying and report any incidents and concerns about other children's behaviour.
-Staff will reinforce expectations of behaviour as a regular theme in line with our Vision and our Golden Rules (see behavior policy).
+Staff will reinforce expectations of behaviour as a regular theme in line with our Vision and our Golden Rules.